Testing

 Unit tests are written in the same Rust module as the code they are testing.
 Integration and Load Test code are in the tests/ directory, both written in Python.

-Presently, the Autopush test strategy does not require a minimum test coverage percentage for unit and integration tests.
-However, it is the goal that the service eventually have defined minimum coverage.
-Load tests results should not go below a minimum performance threshold.
+Presently, the Autopush test strategy does not require a minimum test coverage percentage for unit tests.
+However, the recommended minimum performance threshold is 60%.

 The functional test strategy is three-tiered, composed of: